top of page

 World Records in the Blue: Vertical Blue Freediving Success

 Earlier this month at Dean’s Blue Hole in the Bahamas, French freediver Arnaud Jerald and Slovenia’s Alenka Artnik rewrote the record books.
-In the Constant Weight with Bifins (CWTB) discipline, Jerald descended to 125 m in just 3 min 54 sec, eclipsing his own two-year-old mark, while Artnik shattered the women’s record with a daring 104 m dive Divernet.
+In the Constant Weight with Bifins (CWTB) discipline, Jerald descended to 125 m in just 3 min 54 sec, eclipsing his own two-year-old mark.
+Meanwhile, Artnik shattered the women’s record with a daring 104 m dive Divernet.

 Vertical Blue Dean's blue hole freediving - Plunge Waterwear UPF 50+ Dive Suits